ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 Other concepts are more new and debatable, open to balancing compromises and often they imply to use a certain "style".
 For instance, `std::optional`, that has been in the industry (and in many other languages) for many years but it is a competitor of other styles and ways to handle errors.

+We are in software.
+We balance competing tradeoffs.

 ## Recap

 Let's recap the topics we have met so far: